Azure/azure-powershell-migration/powershell-module/README.md

 ### Step 1: Backup your code

-**IMPORTANT**: This module performs an in-place upgrade of the codebase you specify.
-Be certain that your target code is backed-up or checked-in to source control before proceeding.
+**IMPORTANT**: There is no undo operation.
+Always ensure that you have a backup copy of your PowerShell scripts and modules that you're attempting to upgrade.

 ### Step 2: Generate an upgrade plan